Special routes of U.S. Route 30: Nebraska–Iowa alternate route

-U.S. Highway 30 Alternate was an alternate route of US 30 that ran between Council Bluffs and Missouri Valley, Iowa.
+U.S. Highway 30 Alternate (US 30A) was an alternate route of US 30 that ran between Clarks and Omaha in Nebraska, then across the Missouri River into Iowa, where it ran between Council Bluffs and Missouri Valley.
 The route was created on the former US 30 alignment by the mid-1930s when US 30 was routed west of Missouri Valley on old Iowa Highway 130.
-By the end of the 1960s, US 30 Alternate became Iowa Highway 183.
+By the end of the 1960s, US 30A in Iowa became Iowa Highway 183.

 Central Iowa alternate route

 U.S. Highway 30 Alternate (US 30 Alternate) was a former mainline routing of US 30 through central Iowa that was bypassed by a four-lane highway in 1973.
 The alternate route began in Ogden, where the bypass began, and passed through Boone, Ames, Nevada, Colo, and State Center.
 The route ended between State Center and Marshalltown.
 It was in service for eight years before it became Iowa 930, which was an unsigned highway.

 Clinton alternate route

 U.S. Route 30 Alternate was an alternate route of US 30 that ran through Clinton, Iowa.
 In 1957, US 30 was rerouted over the Gateway Bridge across the Mississippi River, and Iowa Highway 136 was designated to cross the Lyons-Fulton Bridge.
 However, by 1957, the old alignment through Clinton and across the Lyons-Fulton Bridge was numbered U.S. Route 30 Alternate.
 By 1967, US 30 Alternate was reverted to Iowa Highway 136.